-operationSuccess A Boolean value denoting whether the operation that triggered the notification succeeded or failed. entity The object identifier of the object on which an operation, an event of type com/vmware/vcloud/event/, triggered the notification.
-For more information about object identifiers, see Objects, References, and Representations. org The object identifier of the organization that owns the affected object. user The object identifier of the user who made the request. subType1-subType N Each subType is a single component of the event type name.
-See Notification Types. taskName If entity is a task or blocking task, the task name is appended to the routing key.
+operationSuccess A Boolean value denoting whether the operation that triggered the notification succeeded or failed.

+entity The object identifier of the object on which an operation, an event of type com/vmware/vcloud/event/, triggered the notification.
+For more information about object identifiers, see Objects, References, and org The object identifier of the organization that owns the affected object.